b10s/42_webserver/README.md

 - Create one test file per source file.
 - Source files are located in the `srcs` directory, and corresponding test files should be placed under the `tests` directory.
+- Name all test files with the `.test.cpp` extension.

 ## Code Formatter Usage